Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

-\begin{proof} We will prove the lemma in the case that $\Gamma^\prime$ is an arithmetic Kleinian group.
-The proof of the Fuchsian case is virtually identical and left to the reader.
-The work of Borel \cite{borel-commensurability} (see also \cite[Chapter 11]{MR}) shows that the covolume $V_{\calO}$ of $\Gamma_\calO$ is equal to
+\begin{proof} We prove the lemma in the case that $\Gamma^\prime$ is an arithmetic Kleinian group.
+The proof in the Fuchsian case is virtually identical.
+By Borel \cite{borel-commensurability} (see also \cite[Ch 11]{MR}), the covolume $V_{\calO}$ of $\Gamma_\calO$ is equal to

 As $V_{\calO}\cdot [\Gamma_\calO:\Gamma^\prime] = V^\prime $ we see that